 All TIFF screenings offer accessible seating.
 Seating is limited and is available on a first-come, first-served basis.
 For more detailed information regarding venue and screening accessibility, please visit tiff.net/accessibility.
 To find in-person or drive-in screenings with closed-captioning (CC) and/or descriptive sound (DS), please visit tiff.net/calendar and open the drop-down menu labelled “Accessibility” and select the appropriate filter.

-Wheelchair-accessible tickets may be purchased on TIFF Account Manager directly from the seat map.
-If you require assistance purchasing an accessible seat, or if you require an additional complimentary ticket for your companion, please contact our Call Centre (1-888-258-8433) open 10am - 6pm from August 24 - September 9, and 10am - 10pm from September 10 - 20.
+Wheelchair-accessible tickets cannot be purchased online and must be reserved over the phone during pre-sales.
+If you require assistance or if you require an additional complimentary ticket for your companion, please contact our Call Centre (1-888-258-8433) open 10am - 6pm from August 24 - September 9, and 10am - 10pm from September 10 - 20.

 If you have an accessibility consideration that limits your ability to stand in line, please see “What are lobby passes?” below.

 PLEASE NOTE: Seating may be limited and restricted to the existing floor plan of each venue.
 Though we do our best to accommodate every request, seating cannot be guaranteed.